Are you a qualified Interpreter, Translator?

 Do you have experience of working as an Interpreter or Translator?

-At the moment we require language interpreters in the following languages:
+At the moment we have gaps in a few languages:

 The Royal Greenwich Interpreting Service (RGIS) provides face to face language interpreters, British sign language (BSL) interpreters and the translation of documents as required to enable residents to access local health services and services provided by the Council.

 The RGIS is a confidential service that can help to ensure that non-English speaking clients and patients receive equal access to council services and local health services.
 RGIS aims to provide interpreting and translation in most languages taking into accounts the local population demographics.
-We cover up to 102 languages spoken in the borough.
+We are covering as many as 102 languages spoken in the borough.

 This is an open advertisement and interviews will be held at regular times throughout the year.